Hammond, Louisiana: Crime

 Hammond has suffered from exceptionally high crime rates for many years.
-Louisiana has been ranked the #1 most violent state in the United States, and Hammond is ranked as the fifth most violent city in the state based on crimes per capita.
+Louisiana has been ranked the #1 most violent state in the United States.

 Arts and culture

 The Greater St. James African Methodist Episcopal Church is listed on The National Register of Historic Places.
 The church was formed in 1867 by pastor Charles Daggs.
 Daggs was a former slave who served with the Union navy during the American Civil War.
 The present church building at 311 East Michigan Street was designed by architect Alexander Cornelius Evans, and completed in 1925 by builder John Noble on land purchased by Israel Carter and Albert Gibson.

 Tangipahoa African American Heritage Museum is located here.

 Parks and recreation

 The Southeastern Louisiana Lions sports teams use multiple venues in Hammond.

 Chappapeela Sports Park hosts American football, baseball, basketball, lacrosse, soccer, softball and volleyball.

 There are a few public parks in Hammond including Cate Square park, Zemurray Park, North Oaks Park, Mooney Avenue Park, Clarke Park, Martin Luther King Park, Jackson Park, and Hammond Dreamland Park.
 There is a public pool located at Zemurray Park.
 In addition to youth recreational sports and camps, there are adult flag football, basketball, kickball, and volleyball leagues.
 Other programs are available for adults including Line Dancing, Zumba, and Crafting.